xhelp00/pipex/README.md

  int execve( const char * path, 	A path name that identifies the new process image file.
             char * const argv[], 	An array of character pointers to NULL-terminated strings.
 Your application must ensure that the last member of this array is a NULL pointer.
 These strings constitute the argument list available to the new process image.
 The value in argv[0] must point to a filename that's associated with the process being started. char * const envp[] );  An array of character pointers to NULL-terminated strings.
 These strings constitute the environment for the new process image.
 Terminate the envp array with a NULL pointer.
+- exec function runs executable directly and NOT through out bash - therefore we cannot use | to chain more commands as we do it in bash
 - int WIFEXITED(int status); Query status to see if a child process ended normally
 - file descriptors - unique across one process, file descriptor 0 = STDIN, therefore read(0) == scanf, file descriptor 1 = STDOUT, file descriptor 2 = STDERR.... these 3 fd gets open in every process automatically
 - dup function gets fd and duplicates it
 - dup2 function gets two fds - file descriptor and other one that gets replaced (eg. dup2(fd, STDOUT_FILENO) replaces stdout by fd)